-In the following sounding phase, STA A and STA B transmit DMG monostatic sensing PPDUs and receive the reflected signal in parallel.
+In the following sounding phase, STA A and STA B transmit DMG monostatic sensing PPDUs and receive the reflected signal in parallel on the primary channel.
 The duration of the transmission of the DMG monostatic sensing PPDUs of STA A including the SBIFS is equal to the Sounding Duration 0a.
 The duration of the transmission of the DMG monostatic sensing PPDUs of STA B including the SBIFS is equal to the Sounding Duration 0b.
 The measurement in DMG monostatic sensing PPDUs covers the number of transmit AWVs indicated by the Number TX Beams Per Exchange field and the times of repetition indicated by the Repeat Per Exchange field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Session element.

 TGbf editor: please add the following text after last the paragraph subclause 11.55.3.6.2.3 in 802.11bf D2.1 as follows

+— In the sounding phase over multiple channels, sensing responders shall start to send one or more DMG monostatic sensing PPDUs in parallel over respective channels as indicated in 9.3.1.25.5 (DMG Sensing Request frame) no later than a SIFS after the last DMG Sensing Response frame.

+Figure 11-75o (b) (Coordinated monostatic DMG sensing measurement exchanges, parallel sounding mode over multiple channel) illustrates an example of one parallel coordinated monostatic DMG sensing measurement exchange over the primary channel and the secondary channel within a TXOP which is obtained based solely on activity of the primary channel (see 10.23.2.14 EDCA channel access in an EDMG BSS(11ay)).

+The sensing responder (shown as Responder 2 in Figure 11-75o(b)), which is with the assigned highest STA ID and receives the last Request frame in order, shall transmit a monostatic sensing PPDU no later than a SIFS after transmitting the DMG Sensing Response frame without performing CCA.

+By following the EDMG channel access rule over multiple channels (see 10.38.12.2 Channel access over multiple channels), the sensing responder (shown as Responder 1 in Figure 11-75o(b)) that receives a DMG Sensing Request frame which is not the last one may perform CCA on one of the secondary channels during an interval of PIFS immediately preceding the start of the monostatic sounding PPDU transmission.
+If CCA for that channel is determined to be idle, i.e., no PHY-CCA.indication(BUSY) occurs during an interval of PIFS that ends at the start of transmission (see 10.23.3.14 (EDCA channel access in an EDMG BSS)), the sensing responder transmits a Monostatic PPDU over one of the secondary channels indicated in the BW field in DMG Sensing Request frame.

+Figure 11-75o (b) Coordinated monostatic DMG sensing measurement exchanges, parallel sounding mode over multiple channel